Banner

 "Not everything that can be counted counts, and not everything that counts can be counted."

 Journal-level metrics help assess the influence of journals, not individual researchers or articles.
-Some journal metrics are behind paywalls (e.g., JCR), others (e.g., Scimago, Google Scholar or information posted to a journal's website) are free.
+Some journal metrics are behind paywalls (e.g., JCR), while others (e.g., Scimago, Google Scholar or information posted to a journal's website) are free.

 - Choosing where to publish